The Montauk Project

 In the mid 1980’s, rumours started circulating that the government were conducting experiments out of either Camp Hero or the Montauk Air Force Station.
 Nichlos wrote a book about the repressed memories he was able to access while detailed his time as a participant during the experiment.
 Over time, others came forward to corroborate his story.
 One of those people was Al Bielek who he later claimed to work with on several experiments.

 Let me take you back to the article I wrote on the Philadelphia Experiment.
 In the 1980’s, a man by the name of Al Bielek came forward and said that he worked on the Philadelphia experiment.
 He claimed to be onboard the U.S.S Eldridge when it disappeared for several hours during a test to make the vessel invisibility using cloaking technology they were developing.
-He claimed the vessel instead travelled through time from 1943 through to 1983.
+He claimed the vessel instead traveled through time from 1943 through to 1983.
 He and his brother who were also onboard apparently jumped off the vessel during the time warp.
 They ended up staying in Long Island New Year in the year 1983 as a participant in the Montauk Project.

 In 1988, Al was at home watching the movie ‘The Philadelphia Experiment’ based on the famous conspiracy theory.
 He was left with this uneasy feeling that he had seen all of this before.
 Bielek underwent treatment with new age therapies where he was able to access memories of his time on the U.S.S Eldridge and his subsequent time on the Montauk Project.
 He claimed his name was originally Edward Cameron and that his memory had been wiped due to his involvement with the top secret projects.